Opposition accuses Liberals of protecting friends, other ‘big fish’ named in Paradise Papers

 "Stephen Bronfman has never funded nor used offshore trusts.
 His Canadian trusts have paid all taxes on all their income to the Canadian Government," said the statement, which added that Mr. Bronfman had no other comment to make on the matter.

-Liberal Party spokesman Braeden Caley downplayed Mr. Bronfman's connection to the party.
+Liberal Party spokesman Braeden Caley played down Mr. Bronfman's connection to the party.

 "Mr. Bronfman's role with the Liberal Party of Canada is as a volunteer, and has consisted strictly of assisting the board on matters related to building on the Liberal movement's strong grassroots fundraising support, not policy decisions," Mr. Caley said in an e-mail.